lukambadovitch/MSc_Robotics_Project/README.md

 roslaunch visual_servoing_prj kinect_visp.launch
 ```
 ## Outcomes
-Both Navigation and Fine Positioning can be performed sequentially by executing the following line of code (Run this command on the turtlebot).
+Both Navigation and Fine Positioning can be performed sequentially by executing the following line of code (Run this command on the turtlebot through ssh).

 ```
 roslaunch visual_servoing_prj turtlebot_follower.launch